dougmet/vagrantRcloud/README.md

 This is a recipe for installing [RCloud](https://github.com/att/rcloud) onto a [Vagrant](http://www.vagrantup.com) box running Ubuntu 14.04 Trusty.

+The last version I tried is RCloud v1.4 on R 3.2.

 Clone the directory where you like.
 Edit the rcloud.conf file to include your own GitHub app client ID and secret.
 Then hit

 ```